 It can be overwhelming when going through in vitro fertilization (IVF).
-Understanding the process, the medications, possible side effects, and accepting that you will need the assistance of a surrogate to build your family can be a lot to process.
+Understanding the process, the medications, and possible side effects and accepting that you will need the assistance of a surrogate to build your family can be a lot to process.
 This blog will provide an overview of IVF, what purpose the medication serves, some tips for taking the medicines needed for your surrogacy journey, and any concerns you may want to discuss with your doctor.

 An Overview of the IVF Process